craftcms/docs/docs/4.x/dev/controller-actions.md

     .then(console.log);
 ```

 This example assumes you have no preexisting HTML from the server (as though it was part of a [headless](config4:headlessMode) application).
-If you are working on a hybrid front-end (and sprinkling interactivity into primarily server-rendered pages), you could eliminate the first request by stashing the User’s ID and CSRF token in the document’s `<head>` (or on a relevant element) and reading it with Javascript:
+If you are working on a hybrid front-end (and sprinkling interactivity into primarily server-rendered pages), you could eliminate the first request by stashing the User’s ID and CSRF token in the document’s `<head>` (or on a relevant element) and reading it with JavaScript:

 ```twig
 <button